 A special use permit is required if you plan to use the shelter for something other than just picnicking - e.g., a worship service, special event or wedding.
 (Shelter 4, if available, is recommended for weddings.)
 The permit details how the shelter can be used and when.
 These permits take at least 30 days to process and are obtained by calling the park directly.
 Once the shelter capacity is reached, guests beyond that number must be turned away by park staff.

-State law permits alcohol use only in private areas (inside a cabin or camping unit) or in areas designated on permits issued by the Virginia Department of Alcoholic Beverage Control.
+State law permits alcohol use only in private areas or in areas designated on permits issued by the Virginia Department of Alcoholic Beverage Control.
+Events with alcohol must receive prior park authorization through the special use permit process.
 Also, amplification equipment, including megaphones, is not allowed in Leesylvania State Park.

 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a cancellation fee.

 Shelter 1, Freestone Point - The shelter, which is near the river and universally accessible, accommodates 100.
 It is about 225 feet from the nearest restroom, 400 feet from the parking lot and 100 feet from the river.
 There's a large parking area near this shady shelter, which features a large grill, electricity and a water spigot.